chefmohima/Katacode/README.md

 # Katacode
-Interesting code snippets and useful commands
+Interesting code snippets and useful commands along the lines of Oreilly katacode